-Here are the top two facts you really need to know about dry needling:
+Here are the facts you really need to know about dry needling:

 1. Dry needling is acupuncture.

-More specifically, dry needling is acupuncture that involves inserting an acupuncture needle (a U.S. Food and Drug Administration [FDA]–regulated medical device) through the skin and into an acupuncture point that is eliciting a flinch reaction on palpation, now commonly referred to as a trigger point, to cure, mitigate, treat, or prevent disease or other conditions, especially musculoskeletal and connective tissue disorders, including musculoskeletal pain (1).
+More specifically, dry needling is acupuncture that involves inserting an acupuncture needle (a U.S. Food and Drug Administration [FDA]-regulated medical device) through the skin and into an acupuncture point (a circumscribed area of muscle or connective tissue) that is eliciting a flinch reaction on palpation, now commonly referred to as a trigger point, to cure, mitigate, treat, or prevent disease or other conditions—especially musculoskeletal and connective tissue disorders, including musculoskeletal pain (1).

 Dry needling is not new.
 It was first described more than 2,000 years ago in the Chinese medical literature (1).